iOS App Store Deployment

 Product > Archive menu.
 This will build a version of the app that is ready for distribution in the app stores.
 After archive has been created, Xcode Organizer is opened.

 Xcode Organizer displays a list with builds of the current app.
 Pick the last build and click 'Upload to App Store'.
-There should be a place to select the team followed by some more information on the app and a "Upload" button to click.
+There should be a place to select the team followed by some more information on the app and an 'Upload' button to click.

-If the upload successfully, the app should be listed on iTunes Connect and listed in 'Activities'.
-From there, TestFlight can be enabled for beta testing, or the App can be sent for approval from Apple.
+If the upload is successful the app should be listed under 'Activities' on iTunes Connect or listed under 'Apps' on App Store Connect.
+From there, the app can be published to TestFlight, or it can be sent to Apple for approval for the App Store.

 As an app grows, it will need to be updated with new features and fixes.
 An app can be updated by either submitting a new version to Apple, or by using a live update service like Appflow's live update feature.